mavryk-network/mavryk-taquito/docs/mavletwallet-singleton.md

 ```

 ### - Using Vuex
-If you want to be sure that all your components access a single instance of the `BeaconWallet`, the best solution is to use a store provided by `Vuex`.
-After creating the store, all your components can connect to the new store and access the instance of the `BeaconWallet`:
+If you want to be sure that all your components access a single instance of the `MavletWallet`, the best solution is to use a store provided by `Vuex`.
+After creating the store, all your components can connect to the new store and access the instance of the `MavletWallet`:
 ```ts
 // In store.vue
 import { createApp } from 'vue'